xsampedro/quantum3_docs/output/realtime/reference/counter-analytics.md

 Sum of the bytes/s reported by game servers.

+#### Master Bandwidth/s per Peer

+Approximated by dividing bandwidth/s by the peers for related Master Servers.

+#### Gameserver Bandwidth/s per Peer

+Approximated by dividing bandwidth/s by the peers for related Game Servers.

-#### Bandwidth/s per Peer
+#### WebHooks Bandwidth/s per Peer

-Approximated by dividing bandwidth/s by the CCU.
+Approximated by dividing WebHooks bandwidth/s by the peers.

 #### Traffic

 Accumulated traffic for the loaded timespan.
+This includes traffic from the Master Servers, Game Servers and WebHooks.

 Select a “monthly” view and include the "All Regions" counter to estimate billable use.